mouhamadaloush/Clinic/README.md

 # Clinic
-This is a back end application for a clinic.
+This is a backend application for a clinic.